Privacy Policy

 Third-Party Service Providers

-Some of these providers may store or process data outside of Canada, meaning your information could be subject to the laws of those jurisdictions.
-We carefully choose providers that meet high standards of privacy and security.
+Some of these providers may store or process data outside of Canada.
+We take care to use services that meet high privacy and security standards.

 How We Use and Share Your Information